ShadeForge/NeonFall/README.md

 NeonFall is an tron-themed rhythm-game.
 The goal of this game is to fly as long as you can from track to track without colliding the front of a track or emptying your energy-bar.
-You have energy which will be drained if you are flying and filled when you driving on a track.
+Energy will be drained if you are flying and filled when you driving on a track.

 # Deferred Rendering
 Deferred Rendering is a performance improving technique which renders information like depth, color and normals